boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 .. _base pipeline config file: https://github.com/boozallen/sdp-pipeline-framework/blob/master/resources/sdp/pipeline_config.groovy

-For this getting started guide, it is assumed your project's application runs inside containers.
+For this Getting Started Guide, it is assumed your project's application runs inside containers.
 This means that, at a bare minimum, your pipeline builds and pushes a (Docker) container image.
 In order to do that, we need a pipeline config file set up to use Docker and our SCM (GitHub).